A Brief History of Web Mastering

 And there's more, meaning less.
 Select the word, "Little," and underline it.
 In both FrontPage and GoLive, you could do this by means of the common keyboard shortcut, CTR-U. Not so Dreamweaver CS4.
 In Dreamweaver you have to drill down three layers in the menu tree to get to Underline, even though Dreamweaver still does remember the other two common keyboard shortcuts, CTR-I for italic and CTR-B for bold (go figure).

-Since Adobe "depreciated" -- Abobe-speak for "dumbed down" -- Dreamweaver CS4, the program no longer has a Site Map feature.
-This means you can't navigate by link Web, and even more importantly, know the full parent / child link relationships of all your files.
+The most "depreciated" -- Abobe-speak for "dumbed down" -- aspect of Dreamweaver CS4, however, is that the program no longer has a Site Map feature.
+This means you can't navigate the site by internal link Web, and even more importantly, know the full parent / child link relationships of all your files.
 This is shocking!
 Effective Web masters need this feature every day -- to know what version of a file to delete, to make sure that an older version of a file isn't linked "live," to make sure links aren't inadvertently misdirected, and many other link related tasks.
 FrontPage introduced the feature in 1995 and GoLive and Dreamweaver had versions of it, starting in 1996 and 1997 respectively.
 Dreamweaver CS4 no longer has it in 2010, though, because Adobe took the feature out.

-So instead of being able ot check your link Web off a graphic display (like FrontPage in 1995) or a tabular list (like GoLive in 2002), Dreamweaver draws a blank.
+So instead of being able ot check your link Web off a graphic display (like FrontPage in 1995) or a tabular list (like GoLive in 2002), Dreamweaver CS4 draws a complete blank.
 Here's a secret, though.
-You can still force Dreamweaver to show you the files that link into a given page by deleting it in Dreamweaver!
+You can still force Dreamweaver to show you the files that link into a given page by deleting the page in question in Dreamweaver!
 Then -- and only then -- will Dreamweaver show you what you need to know about the link Web.
 Unbelievable kludge!
 Adobe would have been embarrassed to release something like this in 2000 with GoLive 5.
-Today in 2010, it should shrink from the stage with crimson ears and not return until it has made Dreamweaver an actual Web site management tool, rather than a glorified, dumb content conduit.
+Today in 2010, it should shrink from the stage with crimson ears and not return until it has invested the time and money necessary to make Dreamweaver an actual Web site management tool, rather than a glorified, dumb content conduit.

 A partial list of features "depreciated" in Dreamweaver CS4 since it was acquired by Adobe includes timelines, Web services, Layout mode, Java Bean support, Adobe Flash elements Image Viewer and buttons, and ASP.NET and JSP server behaviors and recordsets, but for many Webmasters these may be relatively small things -- like can you remember where you put your car keys?
 What about the big things, like can you remember your mother's name?
 How does the 2010 edition of Dreamweaver stack up against the 1995 edition of FrontPage when you look at the tools that are the foundation of modern Web mastering?

-But you know, Dreamweaver is not alone today.
+Dreamweaver may be the poster child for the dumbing down of American PC software, but alarmingly, Dreamweaver -- and Abobe -- are not alone.
 Feature loss seems to be so common in 21st century American apps I'm surprised there isn't some sort of Rogaine for software.
 Here are a couple more examples from my experience with my new Dell Inspiron 1545.
 Adobe Premiere Elements 4, which I used on my old Windows XP machine, has the ability to apply both Pan and Zoom Presets to the same clip, but the new version I upgraded to -- Adobe Premiere Elements 7 -- has lost that ability.

 And here's a couple from the wonderful world outside Adobe.
 Norton SystemWorks 10 in 2006 included a wonderful (and essential, actually) Windows utility called GoBack, which allowed you restore your entire system to its prior condition (say before it crashed and you lost all your work), as well as undelete many more deleted files than Windows Recycle Bin can.
 However, the next version of Norton SystemWorks lost this feature.